 KidsVoice also advocated for visitations to be at the cousin’s discretion so the children could see their mother frequently.
 Meanwhile, Tiffani moved in with a different relative to start a new mental health treatment program.

-With KidsVoice’s support, the court granted Tiffani permission to move back in with her boys, though they remained legally under her cousin’s care.
+With KidsVoice’s support, the court granted Tiffani permission to move back in with her children, though they remained legally under her cousin’s care.

-On KidsVoice’s last visit with the family before their court case closed, the boys spoke excitedly of their new apartment, but more than anything their joy at being home with their mom.
+On KidsVoice’s last visit with the family before their court case closed, the children spoke excitedly of their new apartment, but more than anything their joy at being home with their mom.

 Never miss an update!
 Sign up for the KidsVoice newsletter to learn about upcoming events, announcements, donor and volunteer opportunities, and current initiatives.